Bath Arena

 Visual critique as civic contribution

 This was not a commercial commission.
-It was an exercise in visual responsibility—using the tools of architectural visualisation to test assumptions, expose risks, and offer alternatives that the formal planning process had not considered.
+It was an exercise in visual responsibility—using the tools of architectural visualisation to test assumptions and expose risks.

-The imagery deliberately avoided the seductive rendering techniques that characterise promotional CGI.
-Instead, it prioritised clarity: showing massing in context, testing sightlines, and allowing viewers to form their own judgements about appropriateness.
+The imagery deliberately avoided seductive rendering techniques.
+Instead, it prioritised clarity: showing massing in context, testing sightlines, revealing what a development of this scale would mean for Bath's distinctive skyline.